 - Correlation.
 In today’s distributed environments, transactions can traverse thousands of application tiers.
 To provide a clear end-to-end picture, distributed traces must be correlated across application components and stitched together into a single trace.

 - Causality.
 Without high definition monitoring of the application environment, it’s easy to miss CPU or memory spikes entirely, or be misled by “aliasing” effects.
 Second-by-second metrics are needed to accurately pinpoint root causes such as shared resource issues and other infrastructure dependencies.

-Riverbed is the only APM vendor that is architected to support these requirements delivering deep visibility with proven low overhead even in high-throughput production environments.
+Aternity is the only APM vendor that is architected to support these requirements delivering deep visibility with proven low overhead even in high-throughput production environments.
 Let’s take a look under the hood and see how it works.

 Architected for big data